-Person receiving service who is returning to a CLOC location will be screened as per the RAPID ANTIGEN TESTING AS A SCREENING TOOL Section above.
+Persons receiving service who are returning to a CLOC location are screened as per the RAPID ANTIGEN TESTING AS A SCREENING TOOL section above.

 - 1. A person receiving residential supports within a congregate living setting, returning from a same day or overnight absence, goes through active screening for COVID-19. - a.
 If the person supported isn't fully immunized, they must follow additional precautions upon return until they receive a negative result on a COVID-19 PCR test or 14 days has passed or CLOC receives guidance from the local Public Health Unit: - i.
 Monitor for symptoms. - ii.
 Avoid using common areas however, if a common area cannot be avoided, the person supported must use a surgical/procedure mask if tolerated. - iii.
 Limit contact with other people supported within the home. - iv.
-Only participate in group activities if physical distancing is maintained and a surgical/procedural mask is used for the duration of the activity. - v.
+Only participate in group activities if physical distancing is maintained and a

+- surgical/procedural mask is used for the duration of the activity. - v.
 Practice proper hand hygiene by washing their hands often using soap and water or alcohol-based hand sanitizer. - vi.
 Adhere to respiratory etiquette. - 2.
 If the person supported is fully immunized, and they pass the active screening upon return, they do not need to follow the additional precautions. - a.
 Leaving the location for a short stay absence/outing will not reset the 14-day time period.
 However, another overnight stay during the same 14-day time period will reset the 14-day period. - b.
-When a person receiving residential supports within a congregate living setting, who is returning from an absence, doesn't pass screening, the site will follow section below (Managing a COVID-19 suspected/positive case).
+When a person receiving residential supports within a congregate living setting, who is returning from an absence, doesn't pass screening, the site will follow section below (Managing a COVID-19 suspected/positive case). - 3.
+If the person is returning from an overnight absence, CLOC is making rapid antigen screening available as per the RAPID ANTIGEN TESTING AS A SCREENING TOOL section above.